DappDevs/presentations/content/ethereum-background.md

 Similarly, decentralized applications need to make use of economic incentives to ensure their features are robust against attacks from bad actors in the system.

-This might mean having a fee to protect against spam from a botnet, or adding a staking mechanism to protect against whales having undue influence.
+This might mean having a fee to protect against spam from a bot-net, or adding a staking mechanism to protect against whales having undue influence.

 Economics also dictate HOW you code.